 Jerry Falwell Jr. Resigns Amid Cuckold Conundrum, Wife Admits Affair With Pool Boy

-In (allegedly freaky deeky) white folks news…
+Let’s take a deep dive into some (allegedly freaky deeky) white folks news…

 There’s a cuckold conundrum afoot and it involves the now former President of Liberty University, his wife, and a pool boy.

-Embattled Evangelical leader and staunch Dorito Dinge supporter, Jerry Falwell Jr., announced his resignation from Liberty, the evangelical Christian university, shortly after reports surfaced that his wife Becki Falwell had an affair with a much, much younger man.
+Embattled Evangelical leader and staunch Dorito devotee Jerry Falwell Jr., announced his resignation from Liberty, the evangelical Christian university, shortly after reports surfaced that his wife Becki Falwell had an affair with a much, much younger man.
 That man is a former Miami pool attendant named Giancarlo Granda, 29, who told Reuters that he not only smashed Becki’s communion crackers but, here’s the kicker; that her holy hubby liked to watch.

-*Pardon us while we clutch our Mother of the Church pearls, ya’ll (ALLEGEDLY) nasty!*
+*Pardon us while we clutch our Mother of the Church pearls* Y’all (ALLEGEDLY) nasty!

 “Giancarlo Granda says he was 20 when he met Jerry and Becki Falwell while working as a pool attendant at the Fontainebleau Miami Beach hotel in March 2012.
 Starting that month and continuing into 2018, Granda told Reuters that the relationship involved him having sex with Becki Falwell while Jerry Falwell looked on.”